sonoware/sidescantools/README.md

 - Filter stripe noise using a Filter in 2DFFT domain
 - Apply a sharpening filter
 - Apply one of two **Gain Normalization** Strategies:

-Beam Angle Correction (BAC, works on a single file) or Empirical Gain Normalization (EGN, works by analyzing all files in the project)
+  - Beam Angle Correction (BAC, works on a single file)
+  - Empirical Gain Normalization (EGN, works by analyzing all files in the project)

    Note: EGN needs quite some data for good performance.
 If only few data exist, use BAC!
    BAC sums & averages intensities per beam angle over all pings in a file.
    EGN sums and averages amplitudes of all pings by beam angle and distance over all loaded files to correct for intensity.
    Note that this only works for files from the *same* instrument.
    A good approach is one EGN table per survey/day and per instrument.

 4. **View and Export**
   - View data of the different steps in napari to examine procesing results.
   - Export data as **georeferenced image** to view on a map.